ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 cd [ILIAS_ROOT_DIRECTORY]
 node Modules/Chatroom/chat/chat [PATH_TO_EXTERNAL_DATA_DIRECTORY]/[ANY_CLIENT_ID]/chatroom/server.cfg [PATH_TO_EXTERNAL_DATA_DIRECTORY]/[CLIENT_ID_1]/chatroom/client.cfg [PATH_TO_EXTERNAL_DATA_DIRECTORY]/[CLIENT_ID_2]/chatroom/client.cfg ... &
 ```
 Whether the chat server is running can be checked with the command ***netstat***.
-In the output, the service should be displayed with the specified ip:port.
+In the output, the service SHOULD be displayed with the specified ip:port.

 ```bash
 netstat -tlpn